-Of course, the only way to deal with this anxiety is by preparing; work on some of the commonly asked questions.
+Of course, the only way to deal with this anxiety is by preparing and working on some of the commonly asked questions.
 In addition to preparing answers to questions, you should be ready to talk about yourself by sharing examples of your achievements from your past jobs.
 These will serve to demonstrate your skills and prove your competency.
 It will help the employer to picture you in the workplace.
-When an interview has concluded, it is likely that candidates will most be remembered by the interesting stories or anecdotes they shared.
+When an interview has concluded, likely, candidates will most likely be remembered by the interesting stories or anecdotes they shared.

 To identify your best stories, think back to your past jobs.
-Think of accomplishments or events which challenged you or which gave you an opportunity to demonstrate your abilities.
+Think of accomplishments or events which challenged you or which allowed you to demonstrate your abilities.
 Consider including the feedback you received for these achievements.
-Keep in mind that stories do not have portray you as perfect – situations are more likely to be believable and credible if they include times when you made mistakes and learned from them.
+Keep in mind that stories do not have to portray you as perfect – situations are more likely to be believable and credible if they include times when you made mistakes and learned from them.

 Your stories might include a time when you: